brev/numenta-web/packages/numenta.org/pages/blog/2013/07/09/predicting-movement-with-ir-sensors.md

 with the same encoders tuned differently, being fed the same data.
 One chooses the model with the best predictive performance to continue forward.

-I'd recommend anyone interested head into the **[#nupic](irc://irc.freenode.net/nupic)** channel on IRC and post to the mailing list.
+I'd recommend anyone interested head into the **#nupic** channel on Freenode IRC and post to the mailing list.
 I can be found on IRC as @rava, and also [on the mailing list](http://nupic.markmail.org/search/?q=erik#query:erik%20from%3A%22Erik%20Blas).
 Also, here is [my personal fork of NuPIC](http://github.com/ravaa/nupic) (it's a mess in there).